NaderNasr/Block-chain-explorer/README.md

 - I would put more time in the design, create a figma file, make sure how everything looks good and making the app look more inviting.
 - Create a landing page, about, contact us, turn it into a product.
 - Add SEO.
+- I would also read more into the API's documentation and understand how things work better.

 #### Assumptions:
 - Used the Ether/Poly Scan API's rather than creating dummy data.
 Using real world addresses and retrieving real world transactions.